CHanson92/chanson92/README.md

 I have a thirst for knowledge, I'm passionate about everything I do and this shows in the quality of work I provide.
 I find and implement new ways to show results & to initiate new ideas.

-- 🔭 I’m currently working on improving Jesey to become the top student mental health app
+- 🔭 I’m currently working on WhoCanFixMyCar.com improving their platform using TypeScript & Next.js
-- 🌱 I’m currently learning TypeScript & Python
+- 🌱 I’m currently learning TypeScript, C# & Rust